Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Introduction

 \section{Introduction}

-LLMs, trained on corpora of internet-sourced text, have demonstrated capabilities akin to artificial general intelligence \cite{bubeck2023sparks}.
+LLMs, trained on corpora of internet-sourced text, have demonstrated capabilities akin to artificial general intelligence \citep{bubeck2023sparks}.
 The inherent world knowledge of LLMs, combined with their in-context learning ability is paving a new direction in robotic task planning.
-Prior work showed that LLMs can generate step-by-step instructions for tasks without needing gradient updates (\cite{huang2022language,pmlr-v205-huang23c, Sun2023AdaPlannerAP, 10160591, yao2023react,Ahn2022DoAI, progprompt, song2023llm}).
-Despite promising results in diverse domains, grounding LLMs in a given environment is an open problem.
-Consider the task \textit{`making coffee.'} LLMs can decompose this task into a sequence of steps-- `1.
+Prior work showed that LLMs can generate step-by-step instructions for complex tasks without any re-training or model parameter updates~\citep{huang2022language,pmlr-v205-huang23c, Sun2023AdaPlannerAP, 10160591, yao2023react,Ahn2022DoAI, progprompt, song2023llm,Kambhampati2024LLMsCP}.
+Despite promising results in diverse robotic tasks, grounding LLMs in a given environment is still an open problem.
+Consider the task - \textit{``Make me a coffee."} LLMs can decompose this problem into a sequence of steps-- `1.
 Walk to fridge,' `2.
 Grab milk,' and so on, through to `9.
 Serve cup of coffee.'
-Yet, these steps are not directly executable in real-world environments with physical constraints.
-Additional actions like `Switch on microwave' or `Open microwave doors,' are essential for task completion.
+Yet, these steps are not entirely executable in a real-world environment with physical constraints.
+Additional steps like `Switch on microwave' or `Open microwave doors,' are essential for task completion.
 Moreover, limitations like absence of milk or water should not hinder task execution.
 Robots must adapt to the environment, refining plans towards successful task completion.